myconnec/testcode/README.md

 Connechub

-# Infrasstrucuture Configuration

-Phase 1:
+# The Game Plan

-Make it work
+Phase 1: Make it work

-Phase 2:

-Make it right
+Phase 2: Make it right

-Phase 3:

-Make it fast
+Phase 3: Make it fast

 # Usage